jkozlowski/icebook/README.md

 Similarly, prices are assumed to be quoted in pennies and sub-penny prices are prohibited; hence, prices are simply assumed to be *long* values.

+The default implementation uses a late addition to the system: *icebook.book.OptimisedOrderBook*, which was implemented to a fixed deadline, just to challenge myself.
+If this implementation is doing something wrong, you can revert to using the default implementation by changing the implementation in *icebook.Main*.
+Both implementations however, pass the same battery of tests, therefore if something is not behaving how it should, it is most likely a bug in *icebook.exec.ExecutionEngine*; Please create an issue if you find any bugs.

 ### requirements ###
 * Apache Maven
 * Java JDK 1.6